 More than 30% percent of Americans and 40% of Europeans are affected by seasonal allergies.
-Three quarters of these individuals purchase allergy medication, creating a global market that is expected to exceed $40 billion annually by 2025.
+Further, the global allergy medication market is expected to exceed $40 billion annually by 2025.
 Still, despite this huge market opportunity, many pharmaceutical companies are struggling to build strong, lasting relationships with their customers - why is this?

-Allergy apps like these provide immense value-add for individuals who often try to monitor pollen counts on their own, but struggle to translate the data into actionable insights.
-Many individuals are understandably concerned about the side effects of over-medicating - especially those that take allergy medications each day just to be safe.
+Allergy apps offering personalized experiences like ALK's provide immense value-add for individuals who try to monitor pollen counts on their own, but struggle to translate the data they find into actionable insights.

-For pharmaceutical companies looking to make use of pollen data in ways that provide increased value to their user base, the key take-away is that people don't just want pollen data, they want information that adjusts to their own particular needs, sensitivities, and preferences — it's this personalized approach that really represents value-add in today’s marketplace.
+For pharmaceutical companies looking to make use of pollen data in ways that provide value, the key take-away is that people don't just want pollen data, they want information that adjusts to their own particular needs, sensitivities, and preferences.

-While it’s no easy task to provide good data, BreezoMeter’s hyper-local pollen API has been designed to gather data from an assortment of different sources — vegetation land cover, pollen counts from monitoring stations, emissions models.
+BreezoMeter’s hyper-local pollen data gathers information from an assortment of different sources — vegetation land cover, pollen counts from monitoring stations, emissions models.
 This information is then processed and modeled to provide comprehensive, location-based, and easy to interpret live and forecast pollen insights - which can be integrated by API.

-In this way, forward-thinking pharmaceutical companies make life much easier for individuals with allergy sensitivities and stand a much better chance of developing meaningful, long-lasting customer relationships.
+By leveraging this information, forward-thinking pharmaceutical companies can make life much easier for individuals with allergy sensitivities and stand a much better chance of developing meaningful, long-lasting relationships with their end-users.